TOURS GIVE

 LAND ACKNOWLEDGEMENT

 Ithaca Mayor Svante Myrick with Brandon Lazore (Onondaga) and Lazore's design for the Two Row Renewal Mural located on Green Street in downtown Ithaca.
 2013.
 We collectively acknowledge that Tompkins County is located on the traditional, ancestral, and contemporary lands of the Gayogo̱hó꞉nǫˀ Nation (generally known as the Cayuga Nation) one of the Six Nations of the Haudenosaunee Confederacy (sometimes referred to as the Iroquois Confederacy).
-Tompkins County was also home to the native nations adopted by the Gayogo̱hó꞉nǫˀ ; the Saponinis and the Tutelos, who fled to this region in the mid 1700's, escaping colonization by European immigrants farther South.
-The History Center and all our programs occur on land that was cared for and called home by the Haudenosaunee for over 1,000 years, and the Indigenous cultures ancestral to the Confederacy for time immemorial.
+Tompkins County was also home to the native nations adopted by the Gayogo̱hó꞉nǫˀ ; the Saponi and the Tutelo (Deyodi:ho:nǫˀ), who fled to this region in the mid 1700's, escaping colonization by European immigrants farther South.
+The History Center and all our programs occur on land that was cared for and called home by the Haudenosaunee Confederacy for over 1,000 years, and the Indigenous cultures ancestral to the Confederacy for time immemorial.

 We recognize and continually support the sovereignty of the native nations in this territory and beyond.
-By offering this land acknowledgment, we affirm tribal sovereignty and will work to hold the The History Center in Tompkins County accountable to American Indian peoples and nations.
+By offering this land acknowledgment, we affirm tribal sovereignty and will work to hold the The History Center in Tompkins County accountable to Native American peoples and nations.
 We recognize this to be a living agreement, and much like the George Washington Covenant Belt that was agreed to by representatives of the Haudenosaunee Confederacy and the United States government in Canandaigua NY in 1794, the "chain" of our friendship needs to be polished regularly to reinforce this community bond.

-We are grateful to our community partners in the Gayogo̱hó꞉nǫˀ and other Haudenosaunee Nations for their support of The History Center in Tompkins County, and their ongoing collaborations with us as we strive to offer authentic programs and exhibits encompassing the full and true history of this region.
+We are grateful to our community partners in the Gayogo̱hó꞉nǫˀ and other Haudenosaunee nations for their support of The History Center in Tompkins County, and their ongoing collaborations with us as we strive to offer authentic programs and exhibits encompassing the full and true history of this region.

 The History Center in Tompkins County has submitted this land acknowledgement to traditional Gayogo̱hó꞉nǫˀ leaders for their consideration and approval.
 We will post a final version as soon as it is available.
+(Updated as of 2023).

 PRONUNCIATION & TERMS GUIDE

 The History Center uses the spellings and terms for the Indigenous peoples of this region currently most in use by the traditional leadership of the Gayogo̱hó꞉nǫˀ*.
 The previous common-place name used to represent the Six Nations, "Iroquois", is believed to be a gallicized (French-derived) word from a Huron/Algonquian word which translates to "Black Snakes" or "real adders".
-It is interpreted by some as a derogatory term used during a period when the Huron and Haudenosaunee were warring, and was not a term the Haudenosaunee used to describe themselves.
-Haudenosaunee translates to "People building an extended house" or "People of the Longhouse" and describes both the traditional structures the Six Nations lived in, and a representation of the original agreement of their Confederacy (Hiawatha Belt); learn more about the use of Haudenosaunee vs. Iroquois in this video from New York State Museum.
+It is interpreted by some as a derogatory term used during a period when the Huron and Haudenosaunee were warring, and was not a term originating from any Haudenosaunee language.

-• Gayogo̱hó꞉nǫˀ - also: Gayogo̱hó꞉nǫɁ, Gayogo̱hó꞉nǫ', Gayogohó:nǫ7, Gayógweo:nö’, Guyohkohnyoh, Goiaconyo, Goiacono, Kwĕñio’ gwĕn
+• Gayogo̱hó꞉nǫˀ - also: Gayogo̱hó꞉nǫɁ, Gayogo̱hó꞉nǫ', Gayogohó:nǫ7, Gayógweo:nö’, Gayogweñǵa'gehGuyohkohnyoh, Goiaconyo, Goiacono, Kwĕñio’ gwĕn

-• Haudenosaunee - also: Hodinǫ̱hsǫ́:nih, Hodihnohso:nih, Hodinöhsö:ni’, Hodinoshoni, Hodenosaunee, Hodenushonnees
+• Haudenosaunee - also: Hodinǫ̱hsǫ́:nih, Hodinöšyö:nihHodihnohso:nih, Hodinöhsö:ni’, Hodinoshoni, Hodenosaunee, Hodenushonnees, Haudenosauney

 Perry Ground (Turtle Clan, Onondaga) presents to children and families at The History Center in Tompkins County.
 January 2020.